DIY Pok�ball Bath Bomb: Expert Pok�mon Craft Tutorial

 Adding red dye

 Next, gradually add small amounts of water and mix it in until the consistency feels like wet sand.
 This is where the spray bottle comes in as it will make it easier to not add too much moisture.
-You’ll see when you start adding water that the mixture will begin to fizz – you’ve ultimately started the bath bomb fizzing!
-Therefore don’t add too much water, otherwise you will use up all of your bath bomb fizz.
+You’ll see when you start adding the water that the mixture will begin to fizz – you’ve ultimately started the bath bomb fizzing!
+Therefore don’t add too much, otherwise you will use up all of your bath bomb fizz.

 Red bath bomb mixture moistened to feel like wet sand